alfonsserra/systelab-components-test/README.md

 ```
 Use the appropriate locator in order to get the right ElementFinder.

-Dialogs are considered widgets an not page objects, so, for each one you will have to create a class extending Dialog and in that class create methods to access the different widgets that can be directly found in the dialog.
+Dialogs are considered widgets an not page objects, therefore, for each one, you will have to create a class extending Dialog and in that class create methods to access the different widgets that can be directly found in the dialog.

 For example: